xma711/notebook/linux/virtualbox/README.md

 project specific
 ----------------------

-When opening the SEEDAndroid vm, it stucks at "booting kernel".
+When opening the SEEDAndroid vm, it is stuck at "booting kernel".
 Solution: enable the virtualization support in BIOS!!!